Browsing by Author "Pastuovic, Z"

 - ItemAntimicrobial and anti-Inflammatory gallium Implanted ‘trojan Horse’ surfaces for implantable devices(Australian Nuclear Science and Technology Organisation, 2021-11-23) Divakarla, SK; Das, T; Chatterjee, C; Ionescu, M; Pastuovic, Z; Jang, JH; Alkhoury, H; Loppnow, H; Yamaguchi, S; Groth, T; Chrzanowski, WA rapidly aging population, high incidence of osteoporosis and trauma-related fractures, and better health care access explain rapid surge in utilisation of orthopedic implantable devices.
 Unfortunately, many implants fail without strategies that synergistically prevent infections and enhance the implant’s integration with host tissues.
 Here, we propose a solution that builds on our pioneering work on gallium (Ga)-enhanced biomaterials, which show exceptional antimicrobial activity, and combined it with defensin (De, hBD-1), which has potent anti-microbial activity in vivo as part of the innate immune system.
 Our aim was to simultaneously impart antimicrobial activity and anti-inflammatory properties to polymer-based implantable devices through the modification of the surfaces with Ga ions and immobilisation of De.
 Poly-lactic acid (PLA) films were modified using Ga implantation using the Surface Engineering Beamline of the 6MV SIRIUS tandem accelerator at ANSTO Australia, and subsequently functionalised with De.
 Ga ion implantation increased surface roughness and increased stiffness of treated PLA surfaces and led to the reduction in foreign body giant cell formation and expression of pro-inflammatory cytokine IL-1β.
 Ga implantation and defensin immobilization both independently and synergistically introduced antimicrobial activity to the surfaces, significantly reducing total live biomass.
 We demonstrated, for the first time, that antimicrobial effects of De were enhanced by its surface immobilization.
 Cumulatively, the Ga-De surfaces were able to kill bacteria and reduce inflammation in comparison to the untreated control.
 These innovative surfaces have the potential to prevent biofilm formation without inducing cellular toxicity or inflammation, which is essential in enhancing integration of implantable devices with host tissues and hence, ensure their longevity. © The Authors

-- ItemThe Centre for Accelerator Science at ANSTO(International Atomic Energy Agency, 2014-01-14) Hotchkis, MAC; Child, DP; Cohen, DD; Dodson, JR; Fink, D; Fujioka, T; Garton, D; Hua, Q; Ionescu, M; Jacobsen, GE; Levchenko, VA; Mifsud, C; Pastuovic, Z; Siegele, R; Smith, AM; Wilcken, KM; Williams, AGIn 2009, the Federal government provided funding of $25m to ANSTO through the Education Investment Fund, to build state-of-the-art applied accelerator science facilities, with the primary aim of providing world-leading accelerator mass spectrometry (AMS) and ion beam analysis (IBA) facilities.
+- ItemThe Centre for Accelerator Science at ANSTO(International Atomic Energy Agency, 2014-01-14) Hotchkis, MAC; Child, DP; Cohen, DD; Dodson, JR; Fink, D; Fujioka, T; Garton, DB; Hua, Q; Ionescu, M; Jacobsen, GE; Levchenko, VA; Mifsud, C; Pastuovic, Z; Siegele, R; Smith, AM; Wilcken, KM; Williams, AGIn 2009, the Federal government provided funding of $25m to ANSTO through the Education Investment Fund, to build state-of-the-art applied accelerator science facilities, with the primary aim of providing world-leading accelerator mass spectrometry (AMS) and ion beam analysis (IBA) facilities.
 New buildings are now under construction and Building plans are now well advanced, and two new accelerators are on order with National Electrostatics Corporation, USA.
 The 1MV AMS accelerator system is designed with the capability to perform high efficiency, high precision AMS analysis across the full mass range.
 Large beam-optical acceptance will ensure high quality and high throughput radiocarbon measurements.
 High mass resolution analyzers, at low and high energy, coupled to a novel fast isotope switching system, will enable high quality analysis of actinide radioisotopes.
 The 6MV tandem accelerator will be instrumented with a wide range of AMS, IBA and ion irradiation facilities.
 The three ion sources include hydrogen and helium sources, and a MCSNICS sputter source for solid materials.
 The AMS facility has end stations for (i) a gasabsorber detector for 10Be analysis, (ii) a time-of-flight detector, (iii) a gas-filled magnet and(iv) a general use ionization detector suited to 36Cl and other analyses.
 Initially, there will be four IBA beamlines, including a new ion beam microprobe currently on order with Oxford Microbeams.
 The other beamlines will include an on-line ion implanter, nuclear reaction analysis and elastic recoil detection analysis facilities.
 The beam hall layout allows for future expansion, including the possibility of porting the beam to the existing ANTARES beam hall for simultaneous irradiation experiments.Two buildings are currently under construction, one for the new accelerators and the other for new chemistry laboratories for AMS and mass spectrometry facilities.
 The AMS chemistry labs are planned in two stages, with the new radiocarbon labs to come in the second phase of work.

 - ItemCharacterisation of anthropogenic radioactive particles from former weapon test sites in Australia(South Pacific Environmental Radioactivity Association, 2018-11-06) Young, EL; Johansen, MP; Child, DP; Hotchkis, MAC; Howell, NR; Pastuovic, Z; Howard, DL; Palmer, T; Davis, JFormer nuclear test sites on Australian territories such as those at Maralinga and the Montebello islands have been remediated to varying extents but wide-spread radioactivity still remains.
 Fission and neutron-activation products at the test sites have been decaying over time but long-lived radioisotopes such as uranium and plutonium persist within the environment, predominantly in the form of discrete particles.
 These particles vary widely in composition depending upon the detonation characteristics and local geology, and are widely dispersed around each site.
 Radioactive particles are the dominant form of radionuclides at the former test sites and the future distribution of radioactive contaminants in the environment at these sites is largely dependent upon their fate and behaviour.
 The weathering of particles in the environment and the potential release of the radioactivity they contain is influenced by a range of factors including particle morphology, elemental composition and chemical form, and the prevailing environmental conditions.
 Radioactive particles have been isolated from soils and sediments from Australian test sites and characterised using photostimulated luminescence (PSL)-autoradiography, scanning electron microscopy energy dispersive X-ray spectroscopy (SEM-EDS), Synchrotron X-ray fluorescence microscopy (XFM) and particle-induced X-ray emission (PIXE).
 The characteristics of the particles and potential implications for their long term fate will be discussed in the context of the techniques applied and the environments in which the particles were found.

-- ItemCharacterization of MOSFET sensors for dosimetry in alpha particle therapy(Australian Nuclear Science and Technology Organisation, 2021-11-24) Su, FY; Biasi, G; Tran, LT; Pan, VA; Hill, D; Lielkajis, M; Cutajar, D; Petasecca.
-M; Lerch, MLF; Pastuovic, Z; Poder, J; Joseph, B; Jackson, M; Anatoly, RBAlpha particle therapy, such as diffusing alpha-emitters radiation therapy (DaRT) and targeted alpha-particle therapy (TAT), exploits the short-range and high linear energy transfer (LET) of alpha particles to destroy cancer cells locally with minimal damage to surrounding healthy cells.
+- ItemCharacterization of MOSFET sensors for dosimetry in alpha particle therapy(Australian Nuclear Science and Technology Organisation, 2021-11-24) Su, FY; Biasi, G; Tran, LT; Pan, VA; Hill, D; Lielkajis, M; Cutajar, D; Petasecca, M; Lerch, MLF; Pastuovic, Z; Poder, J; Joseph, B; Jackson, M; Anatoly, RBAlpha particle therapy, such as diffusing alpha-emitters radiation therapy (DaRT) and targeted alpha-particle therapy (TAT), exploits the short-range and high linear energy transfer (LET) of alpha particles to destroy cancer cells locally with minimal damage to surrounding healthy cells.
 Dosimetry for DaRT and TAT is challenging, as their radiation sources produce mixed radiation fields of α particles, β particles, and γ rays.
 There is currently no dosimeter for real-time in vivo dosimetry of DaRT or TAT.
 Metal-oxide-semiconductor field-effect transistors (MOSFETs) have features that are ideal for this scenario.
 Owing to their compactness, MOSFETs can fit into fine-gauge needle applicators, such as those used to carry the radioactive seeds into the tumour.
 This study characterized the response of MOSFETs designed at the Centre for Medical and Ra diation Physics, University of Wollongong.
 MOSFETs with three different gate oxide thicknesses (0.55 µm, 0.68 µm, and 1.0 µm) were irradiated with a 5.5 MeV mono-energetic helium ion beam (He2+) using SIRIUS 6MV accelerator tandem at the Australian Nuclear Science and Technology Organization (ANSTO) and an Americium-241 (241Am) source.
 The sensitivity and dose-response linearity were assessed by analysing the spatially resolved median energy maps of each device and their corresponding voltage shift values.
 The re sults showed that the response of the MOSFET detectors was linear with alpha dose up to 25.68 Gy.
 Also, it was found that a gate bias of between 15 V and 60 V would optimize the sensitivity of the detectors to alpha particles with energy of 5.5 MeV. © The Authors.

 - ItemCharge collection efficiency degradation induced by MeV ions in semiconductor devices: model and experiment(Elsvier, 2016-01-01) Vittone, E; Pastuovic, Z; Breese, M; Garcia Lopez, J; Jakšić, M; Raisanen, J; Siegele, R; Simon, A; Vizkelethy, GThis paper investigates both theoretically and experimentally the charge collection efficiency (CCE) degradation in silicon diodes induced by energetic ions.
 Ion Beam Induced Charge (IBIC) measurements carried out on n- and p-type silicon diodes which were previously irradiated with MeV He ions show evidence that the CCE degradation does not only depend on the mass, energy and fluence of the damaging ion, but also depends on the ion probe species and on the polarization state of the device.
 A general one-dimensional model is derived, which accounts for the ion-induced defect distribution, the ionization profile of the probing ion and the charge induction mechanism.
 Using the ionizing and non-ionizing energy loss profiles resulting from simulations based on the binary collision approximation and on the electrostatic/transport parameters of the diode under study as input, the model is able to accurately reproduce the experimental CCE degradation curves without introducing any phenomenological additional term or formula.
 Although limited to low level of damage, the model is quite general, including the displacement damage approach as a special case and can be applied to any semiconductor device.
 It provides a method to measure the capture coefficients of the radiation induced recombination centres.
 They can be considered indexes, which can contribute to assessing the relative radiation hardness of semiconductor materials. © 2016 Elsevier B.V.